 We also offer software-as-a-service, or SaaS, and cloud-based subscription solutions for information sharing.
 Our SaaS and cloud-based subscription solutions allow customers to reduce their upfront and total cost of ownership and achieve other recognized benefits of cloud-based solutions, including service elasticity and strong service level agreements for IT infrastructure reliability and performance.
 We intend for our managed, cloud-based subscription solutions to be an integral part of our future revenue because these solutions provide recurring revenue which potentially builds over time, as compared to sales of on-premises software licenses which must be reconstituted every period.
-We have the capability to deliver these services in the United States as well as in additional geographies, such as the United Kingdom and Canada, where country-specific compliance requirements may necessitate in-country service delivery.
+We have the capability to deliver these services in the United States as well as internationally in the United Kingdom, Latin America, and Canada.